 - I. Kadar, and O. Ben-Shahar, A new perceptual paradigm and psychophysical evidence for hierarchical gist recognition , In the Annual meeting of the Vision Science Society (VSS), Naples, Florida, 2011.

-This research is a joint work by Ilan Kadar and Ohad Ben-Shahar of the Computer Science Department, Ben-Gurion University of The Negev, Beer Sheva, Israel.
+This project is a joint work by Ilan Kadar and Ohad Ben-Shahar of the Computer Science Department, Ben-Gurion University of The Negev, Beer Sheva, Israel.
 Different parts of it have been presented in various computational and biological vision conferences, including the CVPR 2012, VSS 2011, and VSS 2012.

-This work was funded in part by the European Commission in the 7th Framework Programme (CROPS GA no 246252).
+The research was funded in part by the European Commission in the 7th Framework Programme (CROPS GA no 246252).
 We also thank the generous support of the Frankel fund, the Paul Ivanier center for Robotics Research and the Zlotowski Center for Neuroscience at Ben-Gurion University.